Doctorate in Physics (PhD)

 Many of our doctoral students go on to become post-doctoral fellows or professors at top institutions, such as MIT and Harvard.
 Others begin careers in industry or government, or pursue research in the nation’s most prestigious labs.

-You will be offered two specializations: the Quantitative Biology Program, for scientists working at the intersection of the physical and biomedical sciences, and the Soft Materials Program.
+Students interested in Biophysics will be offered two specializations: the Quantitative Biology Program, for scientists working at the intersection of the physical and biomedical sciences, and the Soft Materials Program.
 These are supported by the NIH and NSF, respectively.

 As a physics PhD candidate, you will complete two semesters of quantum mechanics and electromagnetism and one semester of statistical mechanics for the first part of the program.
-You can fulfill other requirements in areas such as solid state physics, experimental physics and particle physics, as well as a seminar on conducting responsible science.
+You can fulfill other requirements in areas such as solid state physics, particle physics, as well as a seminar on conducting responsible science.

 Careers and Alumni